 - The Game Editor is per game.
 Open a game in the Editor and you configure everything that makes that one escape room work — its objectives, hints, displays, in-room props, panels, per-game automations and scenes, variables, and its own media.

-Some features — Devices, Automations, Scenes, and Media — exist in both places.
+Some features — Devices, Logic (automations and scenes), and Media — exist in both places.
 That is on purpose.
 A device in System is your lobby sign; a device in a game is the maglock on its final door.
 They look similar but belong to different scopes, so each has its own page in these guides.

 A quick test